nextcloud/desktop/doc/building.rst

   brew install $(brew deps ocsync) brew install $(brew deps mirall)

-To build mirall and cmake, follow the `generic build instructions`_.
+To build mirall and csync, follow the `generic build instructions`_.

 .. note::
   You should not call ``make install`` at any time, since the product of the